hbeni/fgcom-mumble/README.md

 ### Test frequencies
 Test frequencies are provided by a specialized server side bot.
-Look for the bot in mumbles channel list to see if the server supports Test frequencies.
+Look for the bot in mumbles channel list to see if the server supports test frequencies:

   - 910.000 MHz: echo test frequency.
 Your voice will be echoed back after you release PTT, to allow you to check that your microphone, speakers/headset and that your connection to the FGCom server works and to let you know how you are heared from others.
 Test recordings are limited to 10 seconds by default.
   - NOT-IMPLEMENTED-YET: 911.000 MHz: The frequency continuously plays a test sample, allowing you to check that your connection to the FGCom server works.

 ### Obsolete legacy FGCom frequencies
-The following traditional FGCom frequencies are not special anymore; these are now implemented trough "default" comms (they were special before because of asterisk implementation details).
+The following traditional FGCom frequencies are not special anymore; these are now implemented trough "default" comms (they were special before because of asterisk implementation details):

 - 121.000 MHz, 121.500 MHz: "guard" frequencies reserved for emergency communications;
 - 123.450 MHz, 123.500 MHz, 122.750 MHz: general chat frequencies (they are obsolete anyway since 8.33 channels where introduced 20.12.2019! -> new is 122.540, 122.555, 130.430 MHz);
 - 700.000 MHz: radio station frequency.
 Depending on the FGCom server in use, a recorded radio message will be played;
-- 723.340 MHz: French Air Patrol communication frequency;
+- 723.340 MHz: French Air Patrol communication frequency.

 ### Special FGCom-mumble frequencies
 - `<del>`: Providing this frequency will deregister the radio.
 A Radio on this frequency is never operable and thus never sends or receives transmissions.